MelanieHsieh/melaniehsieh.github.io/_posts/2020-05-08-howilearntocode.md

 # END

-If you have any further question you can always email me at <mpwh2004@gmail.com> or find me on [Github](https://github.com/melaniehsieh) or [Twitter](https://twitter.com/melaniehsieh).

 Please subscibe to my weekly blog to get the latest updates.

 Thanks for reading 👀.
 There will be a weekly blog every Friday, Stay Tuned.😉